aravinth-kanesh/aravinth-kanesh/README.md

 ## 🌟 About Me

 - Strong academic record (**1st Class predicted**, 70%+ in all modules)
-- Hands-on experience in full-stack development, **ML/AI**, and workflow automation
+- Hands-on experience in full-stack development, **ML/AI** and workflow automation
-- Currently contributing to a **React + TypeScript + Vite frontend** during my internship, gaining experience enhancing a production-level codebase
-- Building expertise in **machine learning**, **data analysis** and **predictive modelling** through projects like a Movie Revenue Predictor using **scikit-learn**
-- Passionate about building intelligent, user-focused software systems that solve meaningful problems
+- Enthusiastic about building intelligent, user-focused software systems that solve meaningful problems

 ---